 This is as high concept as this list is going to get.
 Most war horror films are filled with familiar beats.
 Like a wind-up toy you can spool it up and let it go, and you’ll probably know where the story is going.
 Not so with Annihilation.
 Not only is this team all-female, but the story goes in a decidedly loopy path.
 It’s an exploration of discovery, but what is on the other side is a complete mystery, apart that those who come back from the other side of the shimmer veil arrive… changed.

 7. The Terror (2018 AMC TV)

 The Conflict: The Franklin Expedition

 If you listen to our podcast about some of our favorite literature adaptations, you will hear about this film, adapted by the great Dan Simmons, and based upon the fantastically true story (with a polar monster embellishment) of the lost Franklin Expedition, one of the last great earth-bound epic missions of discovery that took place in the 1850’s.
 The AMC production is exceptionally well crafted looking like the frozen hellscape that killed off the expedition.
-Ciarain Hinds, Jared Harris, and Tobias Menzes all bring out fantastic performances.
-The only thing that really holds this show back is the uncannny valley of the Tuunbaq.
+Ciaran Hinds, Jared Harris, and Tobias Menzies all bring out fantastic performances.
+The only thing that really holds this show back is the uncanny valley of the Tuunbaq.
 I believe, both for the book and the show, a big angry polar bear would have sufficed.
-Or if you ARE going to do a spirit creature, something a little less polar bear like would have been good, a dragon-bear was what I always envisioned when reading the book.
+Or if you ARE going to do a spirit creature, something a little less polar bear-like would have been good, a dragon-bear was what I always envisioned when reading the book.